 “For the average senior, these things begin to happen in their early 80s,” says Ms. Andreana.
 “One day you’ll notice that parents are doing less and their world is becoming smaller.”

 Being responsible for the financial well-being of your parents can be very stressful, but you don’t need to go it alone.
-A qualified financial planner can help ease the burden, and can show you how to best navigate all of the potential issues.
+A professional financial planner can help ease the burden, and can show you how to best navigate all of the potential issues.

 Don’t forget about your own financial well-being, too.
 One of the biggest costs of personal care for an elderly parent is time.
 When people quit their job in their 50s or 60s in order to care for a parent, they can jeopardize their own retirement, states Ms. Andreana.
-“Instead, work with a CERTIFIED FINANCIAL PLANNER® professional who can help determine how long available dollars will last and help everyone make decisions based on the right plan and budget.”
+“Instead, work with a Certified Financial Planner® professional who can help determine how long available dollars will last and help everyone make decisions based on the right plan and budget.”

 In addition to planning for your parents’ financial well-being, you may also want to think about safeguarding and protecting them from financial abuse.
 Financial abuse of the elderly is the most prevalent of those reported, says Marta Hajek, Director of Operations with Elder Abuse Ontario.
 “It’s also one of the most difficult to identify.
 A family member may exert pressure to sell a home or sign legal documents that the senior doesn’t understand; caregivers may press for account PINs under the guise of helping manage finances; and individuals may be isolated from friends,” she says.